kimou6055/WePrompt/Readme.md

 ### Performance

-The 7B model performs greatly on google collab's nvidia v100 and tesla T4 , it consumes 20 GB ram to load then 16 GB Vram.
-The strategy used was cuda fp16 using the first layer on cpu, the layers 2->33 on gpu.
+The 7B model performs exceptionally well on Google Colab's NVIDIA V100 and Tesla T4, consuming 20 GB of RAM for loading and 16 GB of VRAM.
+The strategy used for this model is CUDA FP16, with the first layer on the CPU and layers 2 to 33 on the GPU.

-The 14B model perfoms well on vast.ai instance 2X RTX 4000 , it consumes 30GB ram to load then 32 gb Vram.
-The stratgy used was cuda 0:fp16 -> cuda 1:fp16 using the first layer on cpu, the layers 2->16 on gpu 1 and the layers 17 -> 33 on gpu 2 .
+The 14B model performs well on Vast.ai instance 2X RTX 4000, consuming 30 GB of RAM for loading and 32 GB of VRAM.
+The strategy used for this model is CUDA 0:FP16 -> CUDA 1:FP16, with the first layer on the CPU, layers 2 to 16 on GPU 1, and layers 17 to 33 on GPU 2.

 # Why Raven ?